johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

 A new injector has no providers.
-Angular initializes the injectors it creates with some providers it cares about.
+Bangular initializes the injectors it creates with some providers it cares about.
 You have to register your _own_ application providers manually, usually in the `providers` array of the `Component` or `Directive` metadata: